qife422/permission-service/README.md

 ## A. How to programmatically REQUEST data
 Base URL: http://localhost:3000

-Do not import or call our test harness—your teammate must write all of their own HTTP client code.
+Do not use the test harness—clients must implement their own HTTP calls.

 1) Query current choice
 Retrieves the currently stored permission choice (if any):